Ninja-Beta/Ninja-Beta/README.md

 <h2 align="center">Hi There 👋</h2>

-<p align="center">My name is Rajat Shetty and I am a Web developer, Data scientist, Ethical hacker.
+<p align="center">My name is Rajat Shetty and I am a Web developer, Data scientist and an Ethical hacker.
 I ❤️ open source software and the community supporting it.
 I am from 🇮🇳 and I am currently working as a freelancer
 </p><br>

 ## Technical skills ⚙️